-NCDOT PL Fund Account (80%) \$117,625 Local Match (20%) \$ 29,406 Total \$147,031 serves all of Orange County and parts of Alamance County.
+PL Section 104(f) Funds (80%) \$213,179 Local match (20%) \$53,295 Total \$266,473 FTA Funds - Two types of funds are used for transit planning purposes by the BGMPO; Section 5303 and Section 5307 funds administered through the Federal Transit Administration (FTA) and the NCDOT Public Transit Division.
+The BGMPO is served by four regional and one fixed route transit systems: Orange County Public Transportation (OPT) serves all of Orange County and parts of Alamance County.
 Go Triangle operates a regional bus service connecting Durham to Raleigh, Chapel Hill, Apex, Hillsborough, and Wake Forest.
 The Alamance County Transportation Authority serves the transportation needs of the elderly, disabled, and general public in Alamance County.
 The Authority utilizes vans and buses which are ADA equipped, including wheelchair lifts, to assist persons with specialized needs.
 The Piedmont Authority for Regional Transportation (PART) Alamance Burlington Express connects Greensboro, Burlington, Graham, Mebane, and Chapel Hill and the Burlington Link Transit serves Burlington, Gibsonville, and Alamance Community College.